Tumauini: San Matias Parish Church

-First, the building of light materials by Francisco Nunez O. P., dedicated to the Patron Saint, in 1707.
-It separated from Cabagan and became a regular parish in 1751.
+The building of the church from light materials by Francisco Nunez O. P. began in 1707 after Tumauini was separated from Cabagan and became a regular parish in 1751.
 The Roman Catholic Church was erected by the Dominican in 1753.
-They were made of bricks and coral stones with a unique cylindrical bell tower, the only of its kind in the Philippines was constructed by Fr.
+They were made of bricks and coral stones with a cylindrical bell tower, the only of its kind in the Philippines which was constructed by Fr.
 Domingo Forto in 1793 and completed in 1805, became the capital of Isabela for some time in the 1880s.
-The Church was partly damaged during World War II and repaired to its original form by the faithful of Tumauini.
+The Church was partly damaged during World War II but was repaired to its original form by the parishioners of Tumauini.

-Furthermore, the church's architectural design bears traces of Chinese artistry which confirms the belief that long before the Spaniards came to the Philippines, the Chinese had settled in the coastal towns of Northern Luzon.
+The church's architectural design bears traces of Chinese artistry which may confirm the belief that long before the Spaniards came to the Philippines, the Chinese had settled in the coastal towns of Northern Luzon.

 By virtue of Presidential Decree # 260, 11 August 1973, as amended by Executive Order No. 357, 14 January 1974, and No. 1505, 11 June 1978, the Church of Tumauini was declared a National Historic Landmark on February 24, 1989.